sctjkc01/sctjkc01.github.io/README.md

-# sctjkc01.github.io
-GitHub Pages repo
+# The Stick's GitHub Pages repo